 As the newly arrived Magdalen Archivist, and as someone who has spent most of his professional life working with medieval charters, there really is no better place to be than the college’s purpose-built late 15th-century Muniment Room.
 Home for over 500 years to Magdalen’s collection of around 13,000 medieval deeds, it is, quite simply, one of the wonders not just of the Oxbridge archival world but the wider UK one.
 It is also, as one of my predecessors noted in an earlier article on this blog, arguably the only room in the whole of Magdalen that would be instantly recognisable to any of our earliest Fellows.

-But, if the existence of its contents, which range in date from around 1150 to the late 1500s, is known to many both within and outside the college’s walls, the average charter’s rather plain appearance and practical nature means they very often play second fiddle to manuscripts (especially the illuminated variety) in the medieval document pecking order.
+But, if the existence of its contents, which range in date from around 1110 to the early 1600s, is known to many both within and outside the college’s walls, the average charter’s rather plain appearance and practical nature means they very often play second fiddle to manuscripts (especially the illuminated variety) in the medieval document pecking order.

 Some of you may be thinking that this is hardly surprising.
 After all, Magdalen can lay claim to some fairly spectacular medieval items in its collections, including a beautifully illuminated copy of Bede’s Ecclesiastical History and a manuscript once owned by Thomas Becket, both of which I was lucky enough to see during a recent student teaching session hosted by Dr Hannah Boston in the Old Library just before my arrival.